LSSTDESC/start_paper/{{cookiecutter.folder_name}}/README.md

 1. Turn on travis continuous integration, by [toggling your repo on your travis profile](https://travis-ci.org/profile).
 If you don't see your repo listed, you may not have permission to do this: in this case, [contact an admin via the issues](https://github.com/DarkEnergyScienceCollaboration/{{ cookiecutter.repo_name }}/issues/new?body=@DarkEnergyScienceCollaboration/admin).
 2. Get a [GitHub "personal access token"](https://github.com/settings/tokens).
 Choose the "repo" option.
 3. Set the `GITHUB_API_KEY` environment variable with the value of this token at your repo's [travis settings page](https://travis-ci.org/DarkEnergyScienceCollaboration/{{ cookiecutter.repo_name }}/settings).
 4. Copy the `.travis.yml` file in this folder to the top level of your repo (or merge its contents with your existing `.travis.yml` file).
+Edit the final `git push` command with your GitHub username.
 Commit and push to trigger your travis PDF build.